fwong03/celery/docs/userguide/tasks.rst

 The worker will automatically set up logging for you, or you can configure logging manually.

-A special logger is available named "celery.task", you can inherit from this logger to automatically get the task name and unique id as part of the logs.
+A special logger is available named "celery.task".
+You can inherit from this logger to automatically get the task name and unique id as part of the logs.